mauricelambert/WebScripts/docs/Modules.md

 ## Default modules

- - `cgi`, make your own web pages and responses with any executable files and scripts
+ - `cgi`, make your own web pages and responses with any executable files and scripts (it's like modules for non python syntax, but you can't access to WebScripts server and configurations)
  - `Configuration`, activated with the *debug mode*, read and change your configurations in the web page without stop and restart the WebScripts server.
  - `csp`, activated with the *debug mode*, debug the CSP errors and get the CSP report.
  - `error_pages`, default error pages with requests to WebScripts administrators.